-This course is an overview of disease conditions commonly seen for treatment in physical therapy departments.
+Medical Conditions in Rehabilitation is an overview of disease conditions commonly seen for treatment in physical therapy departments.

-Prerequisites: BIO 207 with a grade of "C" or better and Reading Proficiency.
+Prerequisites: BIO 208 with a grade of "C" or better and Reading Proficiency.

 PTA 216.
 Clinical Education IIA.
 4 Credit Hours.

 Students will have the opportunity to practice skills acquired in the first and second year of the program in a clinical facility under the direction and supervision of a clinical instructor for 6 weeks.